yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

     "./dockfix.png"
     >}}

-Translation shenanigans always manage to slip.
+Translation bugs always manage to slip by.
 The first time yuzu is opened, it will display a big folder with a plus icon, asking the user to add the location of their game dumps.
 The text of this message failed to re-translate if the user changed the interface language from `Emulation > Configure… > General > UI > Interface Language`.
 Solving this {{< gh-hovercard "8449" "took a couple of changes in how the window handles re-translation." >}}